alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 RESEARCH DIRECTIONS

-* Generative models based on deep learning
+* Generative models based on deep learning (this is getting bundled into applications)
 * Make everything differentiable.
 (Neural net analogues of existing methods)
 * Ways to prevent gradient vanishing/exploding.
 * Apply neural nets to problems in the field you care about.